ait-testbed/attackmate/docs/source/configuration/commands.rst

 Every command, regardless of the type has the following options:

+.. confval:: returncode_error

+   If this option is true, penpal will stop the run if the command returns with a return code that is not zero.

+   :type: bool
+   :default: ``True``

 .. confval:: error_if

    If this option is set, an error will be raised if the string was found in the output